brantchyoga/doshtracker/README.md

-# Ryde
+# DoshTracker

-[Ryde](https://ryde-app.herokuapp.com/) is a web app for organizing and joining carpools.
-It was created for Project 3 at General Assembly, WDI-17 and is hosted on Heroku at:
+[DoshTracker] is a web app for organizing and tracking cash made in tips/on the job.
+It was created for Project 4 at General Assembly, WDI-17.

 ---
 ## Technologies Used

-- HTML5 / CSS3
+- HTML5 / CSS3 (grid and flexbox)
 - JavaScript
 - Jquery
-- Materialize
 - Python
 - Django
 - D3